ryang-bgl/interview-buddy/browser-extension/README.md

 ## Chrome Extension Development Notes

-- The popup uses Firebase email-link authentication (`sendSignInLinkToEmail` + `signInWithEmailLink`).
-Users enter their email, receive a passwordless link, and paste it into the popup to finish signing in—no API keys required.
+- The popup uses Supabase email OTP.
+Users receive a short code via email, enter it, and the Supabase session token is forwarded to the AWS API Gateway.
-- Use `manifest.config.ts` to configure permissions/hosts; Firebase requires the `identity` permission plus Google/Firebase host access.
+- Use `manifest.config.ts` to configure permissions/hosts; the extension needs `identity` plus access to your Supabase project URL and API Gateway domain.
 - The CRXJS plugin automatically handles manifest generation.
 - Content scripts should be placed in `src/content/` and popup UI in `src/popup/`.